Actually

 If

-you really want to see some amazing examples of
+you really want to see some beautiful examples of

 Hellenic style architecture go take a walk around